Blog

 Driver Behavior:

 • Impairment: Driving under the influence of alcohol or drugs can impair judgment, reaction time, and coordination, increasing the risk of accidents.
+Authorities evaluate these acts and may pursue criminal charges, especially if impairment leads to injury or death.

 • Distractions: Distracted driving, such as using a cell phone or eating while driving, can divert attention from the road and lead to dangerous situations.
+These acts are considered by authorities when determining reckless driving.

 • Aggressive Driving: Aggressive driving behaviors, including tailgating, road rage, and sudden lane changes, can pose a significant risk to other drivers.
+Repeat offenders may face increased penalties, and reckless drivers are at risk of criminal charges.

 • Racing or Stunt Driving: Engaging in dangerous maneuvers on public roads, such as racing or performing stunts, is a clear violation of traffic laws and can result in reckless driving charges.
+In severe cases, reckless driving can kill or seriously injure others, leading to the most serious criminal charges.

 How Many MPH Over the Speed Limit is Reckless Driving in Ohio?

+If you have questions about reckless driving, speeding laws, or your legal options, this guide is here to help.
 Following a reckless driving violation, you should consider reaching out to a Columbus Ohio reckless driving attorney for legal advice and representation.

 Examples of Reckless Driving Speeds in Ohio